 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Preheat your oven to 350 degrees Fahrenheit and line baking sheets with parchment paper.
+STEP ONE: Preheat the oven to 350 degrees Fahrenheit and line some baking sheets with parchment paper.

-STEP TWO: In a large mixing bowl, use a hand mixer to beat the butter and sugar until it becomes light and fluffy, around 4-5 minutes.
+STEP TWO: In a large mixing bowl, use a hand mixer or stand mixer with a paddle attachment to beat the butter and sugar until it becomes light and fluffy, around 4-5 minutes on medium-high speed.

 STEP THREE: In a medium-sized bowl, mix the flour, baking powder, and salt.
-Sift the flour mixture into the wet ingredients and stir until just combined.
+Sift the dry ingredients into the wet ingredients and stir until just combined.
 Cover the bowl with plastic wrap and refrigerate for at least 20 minutes.

 STEP FOUR: Mix the sugar and ground cinnamon in a small bowl.
 Scoop out evenly sized-cookie dough balls.
 Drop each ball into the cinnamon sugar coating, one at a time, and roll it around until coated on all sides.